mitay-walle/com.mitay-walle.audio-source-settings/README.md

 # Solution
 Presets system based on C#-plain class and ScriptableObject as Containers
+I. ScriptableObject-based preset can be shared between multiplie AS and contexts II. preset can be applied at runtime with Preset.Apply(AudioSource)

 # Summary
+- package
+- Ready-to-use MonoBehavior - AudioSourceSettings
+- small API to customize behaviour
 - Presets can be ScriptableObjects or plain C# class in your code
-- package
 - create preset with ProjectWindow/RMB/Create/Audio/AudioSourceData container

 ![alt text](https://github.com/mitay-walle/AudioSourceSettings/blob/master/Documentation/create_menu.png?raw=true)